 Giant dogs sometimes have giant health problems.
 The Great Dane’s main health issues are in part due to their size.

 The unfortunate fact is that really no dog lives nearly long enough.
-The Great Dane’s lifespan is even shorter than an average sized dog.
-According the AKC, Great Danes live between 8 – 10 years.
+The Great Dane’s lifespan is even shorter than an average-sized dog.
+According to the AKC, Great Danes live between 7 – 10 years.
 It is very important to be sure that you keep your Great Dane as healthy as possible with key preventative measures.
 But first, here are the key health problems to know about when it comes to your Great Dane:

 - Bloat.
 Unfortunately, Great Danes and other giant breed dogs are 5 – 8 times more likely to suffer from bloat because they have a high height-to-width ratio.
 Bloat is a complex, gastric issue and is a medical and surgical emergency.
-Hopefully this never happens to your Great Dane, but here is information about the disease from AKC to know just in case.
+Hopefully, this never happens to your Great Dane, but here is information about the disease from AKC to know just in case.
+Time is absolute of the essence, should you suspect bloat.
+If you have a Dane, be familiar with the signs and know where to go.
+Some say you have 5-10 minutes response time to save a dog with bloat.

 - Canine Hip Dysplasia.
 With most Giant breeds, there are a variety of joint issues.
 The Great Dane is no different.
-There will be joint problems arise, especially in the hip joints.
+There will be joint problems arising, especially in the hip joints.
 This causes pain and impacts their mobility.
+It it important to have some sort of joint supplement as your go to with a Dane to keep their joints mobile and healthy.

 - Osteoarthritis, or arthritis.
 Because of the joint problems already mentioned, Great Danes are at high risk for osteoarthritis.
 Arthritis is as painful for dogs as it is for humans.
 And just like humans, there is something you can do about it.
 Learn more about arthritis in dogs and check out all the risk factors.